-1 Introduction
+1. Introduction

 What is an economic policy shock?
 And how large and pervasive are the effects of policy shocks?
 Such questions are of fundamental importance in economics, and have spurred countless and lively debates.
-In this paper, we propose a novel procedure to analyze economic shocks; then, we use our procedure to shed new light on the important question of identifying monetary policy shocks, questioning the traditional approach and showing that it might have missed important aspects.
+In this paper, we propose a novel procedure to analyze economic shocks; then we use our procedure to shed new light on the important question of identifying monetary policy shocks, questioning the traditional approach and showing that it might have missed important aspects.

-Our new procedure identifies economic shocks as exogenous shifts in a function; hence, we refer to these shocks as "functional shocks".
+Our new procedure identifies economic shocks as exogenous shifts in a function; hence, we refer to these shocks as "functional shocks."
 There are several important examples where shocks can be identified in this way.
 An important example, which we focus on throughout the paper, is the identification of monetary policy shocks.
 Other examples of "functional" shocks include: (i) fiscal policy shocks, measured by shifts in the entire term structure of forecasters' expectations of government spending around major fiscal policy events; (ii) tax policy shocks, involving exogenous changes in the entire tax schedule; (iii) uncertainty shocks, measured by shifts in the whole forecasters' predictive densities during salient episodes; (iv) demand or supply shocks, measured by shifts in the whole demand or supply function; (v) productivity shocks involving exogenous shifts in the production function; (vi) shocks to income or wage distributions, where the entire change in the distribution function is of interest.
 We describe some of these shocks in detail in Section 2.

 More precisely, our new definition of a monetary policy shock is a shift in the entire term structure of interest rates in a short window of time around central banks' monetary policy announcement dates.
-Clearly, the entire term structure contains important information on the duration of the zero lower bound episode and on the expected effects of monetary policy (see Gürkaynak and Wright, 2012, for a survey of the relationship between the term structure and the macroeconomy).
-Hence, our definition of monetary policy shocks is broader than that used in the existing literature, which typically uses exogenous changes in the shortterm interest rate alone, and has the potential to encompass more broadly other changes that monetary policy has on both short- and long-term interest rates, such as announcement effects associated with forward guidance or quantitative easing.
-While a lot is known about the effects of monetary policy during conventional times - that is, at times in which the monetary authority can freely change the short-term interest rate or money supply - much less is known about the effects of monetary policy during zero lower bound periods, where central banks have to resort to unconventional monetary policy since the short-term interest rate is close to zero and cannot be lowered further.
-In recent years, a consensus has emerged regarding the effects of unconventional monetary policy on the term structure of interest rates (Wright, 2012; Gürkaynak, Sack and Swanson, 2005a,b, 2007); however, the overall effects on macroeconomic aggregates have been challenging to estimate, delivering sometimes estimates that are different from those expected from theory (Wu and Xia, 2014).
-Understanding how unconventional monetary policy affects the economy is a crucial task that provides important guidance to policymakers.
+Clearly, the entire term structure contains important information on the duration of the zero lower bound episode and on the expected effects of monetary policy (see Gürkaynak and Wright (2012), for a survey of the relationship between the term structure and the macroeconomy).
+Hence, our definition of monetary policy shocks is broader than that used in the existing literature, which typically uses exogenous changes in the short-term interest rate alone, and has the potential to encompass more broadly other changes that monetary policy has on both short- and long-term interest rates, such as announcement effects associated with forward guidance or quantitative easing.
+While a lot is known about the effects of monetary policy during conventional times-that is, at times in which the monetary authority can freely change the short-term interest rate or money supply-much less is known about the effects of monetary policy during zero lower bound periods, where central banks have to resort to unconventional monetary policy since the short-term interest rate is close to zero, and cannot be lowered further.
+In recent years, a consensus has emerged regarding the effects of unconventional monetary policy on the term structure of interest rates (Wright (2012), Gürkaynak, Sack, and Swanson (2005a, 2005b, 2007)); however, the overall effects on macroeconomic aggregates have been challenging to estimate, delivering sometimes estimates that are different from those expected from theory (Wu and Xia

-&lt;sup>1In fact, demand and supply shocks may affect a multivariate demand function in different ways, by shifting the demand of a product towards other products or simply by shifting the demand of all products in a similar way.
+1In fact, demand and supply shocks may affect a multivariate demand function in different ways, by shifting the demand of a product toward other products or simply by shifting the demand of all products in a similar way.